laravel/docs/authorization.md

 > {note} Gates are a great way to learn the basics of Laravel's authorization features; however, when building robust Laravel applications you should consider using [policies](#creating-policies) to organize your authorization rules.

-Gates are closures that determine if a user is authorized to perform a given action.
+Gates are simply closures that determine if a user is authorized to perform a given action.
 Typically, gates are defined within the `boot` method of the `App\Providers\AuthServiceProvider` class using the `Gate` facade.
 Gates always receive a user instance as their first argument and may optionally receive additional arguments such as a relevant Eloquent model.

 In this example, we'll define a gate to determine if a user can update a given `App\Models\Post` model.
 The gate will accomplish this may comparing the user's `id` against the `user_id` of the user that created the post: